 Software updates fix bugs and improve your car’s overall performance.
 These updates help prolong your battery life by optimizing draws.

 They also help register and program new parts such as batteries.
-You also get improved and accurate maps and GPS.
+You also get improved and accurate maps like Google Maps or Route4Me and GPS.

 The updates are free and necessary, so do not overlook them.